A bladder infection is a type of UTI, which refers to infection in the bladder, kidneys, ureters, or urethra.

 - a surgical procedure within the urinary tract

 - a urinary catheter

-- urinary obstructions (blockage in the bladder or urethra)
+- a urinary obstruction, which is a blockage in the bladder or urethra

-- urinary tract abnormalities (caused by birth defects or injuries)
+- atypical urinary tract characteristics, which are caused by birth irregularities or injuries

 - bowel incontinence